WHY VISIT THE SHETLAND ISLANDS?

 Then travel down from the northern Highlands, maybe with a detour to the Isle of Skye and further west to the Isles of Harris and Lewis.
 On the way back to Edinburgh, take in some of Scotland’s most famous sites, like Eilean Donan castle, Loch Ness and Trossachs National Park.
 Back in Edinburgh, enjoy city landmarks like the Royal Mile and Edinburgh Castle.

-Nordic Visitor offers a wide range of tours in Scotland that can be customised to your liking, with extra nights, day tours and more added to your itinerary on request.
+Nordic Visitor offers a wide range of tours in Scotland that can be tailored to your liking, with extra nights, day tours and more added to your itinerary on request.
 We can also arrange privately guided tours for individuals and small groups.